All Products

 Note

-5. In the Create Role dialog box, enter a name for the RAM role, such as hbrcrossrole, and click OK.
+5. In the Create Role dialog box, enter a RAM role name, such as hbrcrossrole, and click OK.

-After you create a RAM role, you must grant it a system policy or a custom policy.
-On the Precise Permissions page, RAM provides two system policies by default.
-Select one of the policies to grant permissions.
+After you create a RAM role, you must attach a system policy or a custom policy to the role.
+On the Precise Permission page, RAM provides two system policies.
+Select one of the policies.

 • AdministratorAccess: Grants the permissions to manage all cloud resources of the destination account.